Butler and Baker

 The butler’s dream opens with a grapevine.
 A grapevine by itself is neutral.

-With Noach he planted grapevines and then became drunk with disastrous results.
+With Noah he planted grapevines and then became drunk with disastrous results.

-On the other hand, in Tehillim 104:15 wine is praised because it “gladdens man’s heart.”
+On the other hand, in Psalms 104:15 wine is praised because it “gladdens man’s heart.”

 In verse 10, as the butler watches, the grapevine begins to fulfill its potential as it bring forth shoots, blossoms, and finally grapes.

 Then in verse 11 the butler is active.
-He takes, he squeezes, he places the goblet in Paro’s hand.
+He takes, he squeezes, he places the goblet in Pharaoh’s hand.
 The butler is clearly fulfilling his role in the royal palace.

 In fact, he’s perhaps even going beyond his normal role.
 I assume that normally he only served the wine.
 In his dream he is also depicted as one who actively makes the wine.